00sapo/zotero-skimming/README.md

 # Zotero Skimming

+> [!WARNING]
+> Please, be aware of the bias risk induced by automated sentence selection methods.
+Do not use this add-on for in-depth study of academic articles.
+Consider it only for fast skimming of articles.
+Read more about [skimming](#references).

 Say bye-bye to confused AI-generated summaries, abstract sentences, and hallucinations.
 With this add-on, you can give a first pass to a paper by directly reading its real sentences, no AI invention, only guided AI selection.

 First skim, then read.
 Skimming is also known as _"orientation reading"_.

 Requires Zotero 9 and one of:
 - Ollama
-- OpenAI-compatible API key (e.g. Deepseek, Openrouter, OpenAI, etc.)
+- OpenAI-compatible API key (e.g. LiteLLM, Deepseek, Openrouter, OpenAI, etc.)

 <img src="assets/screenshot.png" alt="Screenshot of a paper annotated" width="400" />

-> [!WARNING]
-> Please, be aware of the bias risk induced by automated sentence selection methods.
-Do not use this add-on for in-depth study of academic articles.
-Consider it only for fast skimming of articles.
-Read more about [skimming](#references).

 ## Installation